 While I was inside Ancient Agora, outside the gate there was a protest.
 Apparently the government is damaging or destroying a monument to make way for a metro improvement (dig anywhere and hit a ruin) and some people are not happy.
 All the time I was in Ancient Agora I heard them chanting.
 Freedom of Speech is alive and well in Greece.

 Now that I am done with Athens I am headed for Olympia, birthplace of the Olympics.
-I have talked with John every couple of days and he is having a great time on the Camino de
+I have talked with John every couple of days and he is having a great time on the Camino de Santiago in

 Birthplace of Western Democracy

 It does not look like much but here the Athenians met in one of the first democratic processes.